2-day safari from Zanzibar: the best 2 day fly-in tour

-Our 2-day Tanzania Safari starting from Zanzibar is arguably the finest short safari experience available from the Zanzibar island.
+Our 2-day Tanzania Safari tour starting from Zanzibar is arguably the finest short safari experience available from Zanzibar.
 Despite being a brief 2-day/1-night itinerary, it encompasses a Big Five safari.
 This journey takes you through the Northern Tanzania Safari circuit, renowned for classic safari adventures in Tanzania.

 How do you get there on a 2-day safari from Zanzibar?

-The national parks included in this two-day wildlife safari are situated in Northern Tanzania, so you'll need to take a morning flight from Zanzibar to Arusha.
+The national parks included in this two-day wildlife safari are in Northern Tanzania, so you must take a morning flight from Zanzibar to Arusha.

 It's possible to book your safari immediately upon arrival in Zanzibar, provided you come in early enough to complete the immigration process for visa stamping.
 You should still have at least an hour for domestic flight check-in to ensure you can catch your flight to Arusha.

-You'll also need a return flight to Zanzibar.
+You'll also need a flight back to Zanzibar.
 The ideal option is to depart from Kilimanjaro in the evening, starting at around 7 PM (please verify your flight time with our safari experts).
-Consequently, you will return to Zanzibar in the evening, and we can offer you a complimentary transfer to your hotel.
+Consequently, you will fly back to Zanzibar in the evening, and we can offer you a complimentary transfer to your hotel.

-2-Day Tanzania fly-in Safari from Zanzibar – Parks to Visit.
+2-Day fly-in Safari from Zanzibar – Parks to Visit.

-This short safari from Zanzibar is packed with wildlife excitement!
+This 2-day short safari from Zanzibar is packed with wildlife excitement!

-The Ngorongoro Crater is often referred to as the Garden of Eden due to its unparalleled concentration of animals (per square kilometer) worldwide.
+The Ngorongoro Crater is often referred to as the Garden of Eden due to its unparalleled concentration of animals (per square kilometre) worldwide.

-Nowhere else can you witness such a dense population of wildlife in their natural surroundings (not domesticated) within such a confined space?
-The Crater floor, where the wildlife roams, is only 21 kilometers in radius and can be thoroughly explored in a single day.
-It is a Big Five park, where, with a bit of luck, you might encounter all of them within one day.
+Nowhere else can you witness such dense wildlife in their natural surroundings (not domesticated) within such a confined space?
+The Crater floor, where the wildlife roams, is only 21 kilometres in radius and can be thoroughly explored in a single day.
+It is a Big Five animal; with a bit of luck, you might encounter all of them within one day.

-The ecosystem of Ngorongoro Crater is crucial; this conservation area is recognized as one of the few UNESCO World Heritage Sites and is designated as a biosphere reserve.
-The Ngorongoro Conservation area is also Tanzania's first Geopark.
+The ecosystem of Ngorongoro Crater is crucial; this conservation area is recognised as one of the few UNESCO World Heritage Sites and is designated as a biosphere reserve.
+The Ngorongoro Conservation Area is also Tanzania's first Geopark.

 Tarangire National Park